mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ```

-Personally, adding simple comments looks much more easy to read, and the same is for name of variables especially for Python.
+Personally, adding simple comments makes it look much more readable, and the same goes for name of variables especially for Python.
 Instead of som random name, each has a specific meaning and are written according to the Snake Case of PEP 8 document.
 The code is from Leetcode's soluution and the only function which was not named following the Snake Case is a given function name from the Leetcode question, so it was impossible to modify.
 This is because Leetcode does not follow PEP 8, and I hope Leetcode fixes this someday.

-Comments can be written in Korean but you should be at least comfortable with reading and writing them in English.
-During an online coding test, English comments will have more chance to give a professionalistic impression.
-Of course in this book, the comments are not properly written because there are separate detailed explanations for each code snippet.
-However in an actual coding test, you cannot add these descriptions so it is best to always put detailed comments on the code.
+Comments can be written in Korean, but you should be at least comfortable with reading and writing them in English.
+During an online coding test, English comments will have more chances to give a professional impression.
+Of course, the comments are not properly written in this book because there are separate detailed explanations for each code snippet.
+However, in an actual coding test, you cannot add these descriptions, so it is best to always put detailed comments on the code.

 ### List comprehension

-List comprehension is one of the four outstanding functions of Python, and is one of the representitive characteristics of Python.
-However due to the unique grammar and its implicit nature, it may reduce the readability once it is abused.
-The following is one representitive case of lowering the readability.
+List comprehension is one of the four special functions of Python and is one of the representative characteristics of Python.
+However, due to the unique grammar and its implicit nature, it may reduce readability once it is abused.
+The following is one representative case of lowering the readability.

 ```python
 str1s = [str1[i:i+2].lower() for i in range(len(str1)-1) if re.findall('[a-z]{2}', str1[i:i+2].lower())]
 ```

-List comprehensions are often written in a single line because of its powerfulness, but even in this case, if you separate the lines according to each role, the code becomes much easier to read and understand.
+List comprehensions are often written in a single line because of their powerfulness, but even in this case, if you separate the lines according to each role, the code becomes much easier to read and understand.
 Let's change the lines of each code and organize it.

 ```python